Applicants Schools Enterprise Media About Find a course Apply

 Subject adjustments: Applicants who successfully complete one of the following HSC or equivalent Year 12 courses will have their selection rank increased by one point per study:

-• Band 3 in Ancient History, Business Studies, Economics, Financial Services, Geography, Legal Studies, Mathematics Standard 2, Mathematics Advanced, Mathematics Extension 2, Modern History, Personal Development, Health and Physical Education (PDHPE), Society and Culture, Studies of Religion II.
+• Band 3 in Agriculture, Ancient History, Biology, Chemistry, Earth and Environmental Science, Engineering Studies, Geography, Legal Studies, Mathematics Advanced, Mathematics Extension 2, Modern History, Personal Development, Health and Physical Education (PDHPE), Physics, Software Design and Development, Society and Culture, Studies of Religion II.

 • Band 2 in any language other than English.